 If you analyze your website in the Backlink Overview:

 Using the widget, you will discover your closest competitors.
-You analyze everything about their backlink profile, lookup their referring domains, find their top partnerships, indexed pages for their most attractive content, and anchors to identify the most popular topics associated with their links.
+You analyze everything about their backlink profile, look at their referring domains, find their top partnerships, indexed pages for their most attractive content, and anchors to identify the most popular topics associated with their links.

 If your website offers similar products or services as your competition, you could inquire about reaching a similar partnership through an outreach campaign.